model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

 );
 ```

-This code might look familiar, as we applied a similar approach when verifying the unsafe multiplication method, `unchecked_mul`, as discussed in the [Handling Large Input Spaces](#3-handling-large-input-spaces) section.
+This code might look familiar to you, as we applied a similar approach when verifying the unsafe multiplication method, `unchecked_mul`, as discussed in the [Handling Large Input Spaces](#3-handling-large-input-spaces) section.
 This macro generates harnesses that verify `widening_mul` over specified input intervals, ensuring that it operates safely across different ranges.
-By verifying these safe APIs, we validated that they uphold Rust's safety guarantees, even when internally relying on unsafe methods.
+In addition to the safety checks performed automatically by Kani, we incorporated explicit correctness checks on function results.
+While not strictly required, these checks provide an added layer of assurance by verifying function outputs against expected results.

 ## Part 3: Verifying Float to Integer Conversion
 For the `to_int_unchecked` method, we specified preconditions to ensure the float is finite and within the target integer type's representable range: